sjakthol/cfn-execute-change-set/README.md

-A command line interface for reviewing and executing AWS CloudFormation changesets.
+A command line tool for reviewing and executing AWS CloudFormation change sets.

 ## Features